programmedtorun/key_mgmt/README.md

 ```
 SUCCESS!!
-Your new wallet dir name is: <wallet_dir_name_you_give>
+Your new wallet name is: <wallet_dir_name_you_give>
 ```

-Now, in order to encrypt and store your private key in the wallet dir, you must create a password, the password you create must be:
+Now, in order to encrypt and store your private key in the wallet dir, you must create a password.
+The password you create must be:

 1. Alphanumeric